COVID-19 Vaccination Information

 As of March 20th, SBA has approved Disaster Delcaration #16372 Arkansas Disaster number AR-00109 as a statewide declaration for small business affected by COVID19.
 Effective date 1/31/2020.
 Here is the link to apply for an EIDL Loan.

-The Arkansas Small Business and Technology Development Center (ASBTDC) is offering webinars to train small businesses on filling out the Economic Injury Disaster loans, employee issues and COVID-19 and other relevant topics.
+The Arkansas Small Business and Technology Development Center (ASBTDC) is offering free webinars for businesses

 Click here for a full schedule of upcoming webinars.